felixlopz/hubrise-test-task/content/apps/catalog-manager/en/create-catalog.md

 There are several ways you can create a catalog on HubRise:

-- From an EPOS, or another app connected to HubRise
-- From an online ordering system or food ordering platform
+- Using the Catalog Manager app.
-- From the **SETTINGS** page in your HubRise back office
+- From the **SETTINGS** page in your HubRise back office, refer to the HubRise Help page [Add Catalog](https://www.hubrise.com/docs/catalog#add-a-catalog).

+There are even more ways of populating your catalogs on HubRise:
-- Using the Catalog Manager app
+- Using the Catalog Manager app.
+- From an EPOS connected to HubRise.
+- From an online ordering solution or a food ordering and delivery platform connected to HubRise.

-## Create a Catalog from Another App
+## Populate a Catalog from Another App

 Some EPOS solutions allow you to push your product catalog or menu into a HubRise catalog.
 Same for some online ordering solutions or food ordering and delivery platforms.
 You can then use Catalog Manager to augment the details for your product items by adding photos or more detailed descriptions.